RIPE-NCC/ripe-database-documentation/docs/15.RIPE-Database-Mirror/02-Near-Real-Time-Mirroring.md

 * The user obtains prior written permission from the RIPE NCC
 * The user ensures that third party accepts the [RIPE Database Terms and Conditions](../Legal-Information.md#) for this purpose.
 * The user identifies the RIPE NCC as the source of the data and will explicitly state that this data is near-real time and may not reflect the latest data contained in the RIPE Database.
-* The user maintains the overall integrity of the data (e.g. will not misrepresent, falsify or exlude any data).
+* The user maintains the overall integrity of the data (e.g. will not misrepresent, falsify or exclude any data).

-The RIPE NCC reserves the right to revoke this permission at any time if the user fails to meet any of these consitions.
+The RIPE NCC reserves the right to revoke this permission at any time if the user fails to meet any of these conditions.

 ## Contact